 Your child will need to know where he can play at school and which areas might be out of bounds.
 Most schools also have rules about wearing shoes, hats and sunscreen, as well as playground behaviour.

 Schools often hold special events.
 These can be highlights of the school year for children.
-It’s a great idea to support these events by attending or helping your child prepare for them.
 It helps children do better at school if mums, dads and other carers support and attend these events.
+If you can’t attend a special event, you might like to ask another adult in your child’s life to go instead.

 - Does the school have experience with children with additional needs?